 Pro Tip: Never add information that could be grounds for potential discrimination (race, gender, age/DOB, marital status) on resumes.

 Want to know more about what to include in the contact information part of your resumes?
-Check out this nifty guide: Resume Contact Information: Address on a Resume?
-Social Media?
-What to List
+Check out this nifty guide: Resume Contact Information: What to List

 2. Resume Profile: Resume Summary or Resume Objective

-The resume profile is the part where you basically explain why you’re applying for the given job.
+The resume profile is the part of your resume where you basically explain why you’re applying for the given job.
 It should be no longer than a couple of sentences.

 Are you an experienced professional?
 Use a resume summary that outlines your relevant career experience.